dparpyani/taskcmd/README.md

 ```bash
 task add description
 ```
 For example, the following will add a new task with the description of 'My first task.'
 ```bash
 task add 'My first task.'
 ```
-The current working directory is where your task list will reside.
+The task list (file named `.tasks.json`) will be created in the current working directory.
 You'll then be able to see or edit your tasks in any subdirectory of the current working directory.

-If you decide to move the task list after you've used `task`, the tasks are saved in .tasks.json.
+The `.tasks.json` hidden file can be moved around depending on your needs.

 ## Viewing tasks ##
 ```bash